sshuttle/sshuttle/docs/manpage.rst

     if you use this option to give it a few names to start from.

+    If this option is used *without* :option:`--auto-hosts`, then the listed hostnames will be scanned and added, but no further hostnames will be added.

 .. option:: --no-latency-control

     Sacrifice latency to improve bandwidth benchmarks. ssh